ThummeTo/FMIZoo.jl/models/bin/SimulationX/4.6.2/2.0/readme.md

 *SpringFrictionPendulum1D.fmu*: Simplified FMU from SimulationX consisting of an one-dimensional spring pendulum including a nonlinear friction model.

-*PowertrainWithRequirements.fmu*: A complex FMU of a powertrain from SimulationX with 7 states and multiple state events, which can be used for testing of pre-/postprocessing and gates implementation for NeuralFMUs in FMIFlux.
+*Powertrain.fmu*: A complex FMU of a powertrain from SimulationX with 7 states and multiple state events, which can be used for testing of pre-/postprocessing and gates implementation for NeuralFMUs in FMIFlux.